chromium/chromium/docs/memory-infra/heap_profiler.md

    * If you run into the error "Nothing to symbolize" then backtraces are not working properly.
 There are two mechanisms that Chrome attempts to use: frame pointers if they're present, and backtrace lib.
 The former can be forced on with enable_frame_pointers gn arg.
-This should work on all architectures except for arm 32.The latter depends on unwind tables.
+This should work on all architectures except for arm 32.
+The latter depends on unwind tables.
  5. Load the (now symbolized) trace in chrome://tracing.

 ## How to obtain a heap dump (M66+, Android)

+On arm64 and x86-64, you can build chrome normally and follow steps above to obtain heap dumps.

-To obtain native heap dumps, you will need a custom build of Chrome with the GN arguments `enable_profiling = true`, `arm_use_thumb = false` and `symbol_level=1`.
+To obtain native heap dumps on arm32, you will need a custom build of Chrome with the GN arguments `enable_profiling = true`, `arm_use_thumb = false`, `is_component_build = false` and `symbol_level=1`.
 All other steps are the same.

-Alternatively, if you want to use an Official build of Chrome, navigate to chrome://flags and set `memlog-stack-mode` to `pseudo`.
-This will provide less-detailed stacks.
-The stacks also don't require symbolization.
+Alternatively, if you want to use an official build of Chrome, use `is_official_build = true` for arm32.
+If you want to use a released build, profiling only works on Dev and Canary on arm, and all channels on x86-64.
+In this case, you also need to fetch symbols manually and pass to the symbolize_trace script above.

 ## How to obtain a heap dump (M65 and older)